DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Design

-We explicitly retain $S_\text{conn}$ as a separate term to bias runtime allocation toward regions that minimises routing overhead for the specific circuit, complementing the offline quality score $Q(R)$, which aggregates multiple static calibration metrics.
+We explicitly retain $S_\text{conn}$ as a separate term, even though it is included in $Q$, to bias runtime allocation toward regions that minimise routing overhead for the target circuit.
+In practice, $\gamma_\text{conn}$ and $\gamma_Q$ are chosen to be of comparable magnitude, so that feasible-region ranking is driven jointly by connectivity and aggregate region quality.